image of African Cave beans

 Packet Size 25 Seeds $5.00

 Half Runner/Dry.
 Discovered in my garden and named by me around 1980.
 Never kept a record of what bean it was discovered growing among.
 There are a number of people around the world that have grown and taken a liking to this bean.
+Early maturing, very productive produces lots of beans.
+The pods are also very attractive with purple mottling as they mature.
+Pod walls are thin which makes for easy hand shelling.

 image of Brown Kidney beans